Elise Mertens: 2021: Two major titles and world No. 1 in doubles, Olympics debut

 Mertens started off her 2021 season at the first edition of the Gippsland Trophy.
-Seeded seventh, she won her sixth WTA singles title beating Kaia Kanepi in the final.
-This was her first singles title in two years.
-Seeded 18th at the Australian Open, she eliminated 11th seed, Belinda Bencic, in the third round.
-Her winning streak at the start of the season ended at seven when she lost to 25th seed, Karolína Muchová, in the fourth round.
-In doubles, she and Sabalenka won their second Grand Slam title as a team defeating Barbora Krejčíková and Kateřina Siniaková in the championship match.
+She won her sixth career singles title beating Kaia Kanepi in the final, her first singles title in two years.
+At the Australian Open, she defeated Belinda Bencic in the third round.
+Her winning streak at the start of the season ended at seven when she lost to Karolína Muchová in the fourth round.
+In doubles, she and Sabalenka won their second Grand Slam title as a team defeating Krejčíková/Siniaková in the championship match.

-Mertens continued her good run of form since the end of lockdown at the Dubai Tennis Championships.
-Seeded tenth, she reached the semifinals where she fell to ninth seed Garbine Muguruza.
-Seeded 16th at the Miami Open, she made the fourth round where she was beaten by second seed, Naomi Osaka, who was on a 20-match-win streak at the time.
+Mertens continued her good run of form since the end of lockdown at the Dubai Championships.
+She reached the semifinals where she lost to Garbiñe Muguruza.
+At the Miami Open, she made the fourth round, before she was beaten by Naomi Osaka.

-Mertens began her clay-court season at the Charleston Open.
-Seeded seventh, she suffered a second-round upset at the hands of Alizé Cornet.
-As the top seed at the İstanbul Cup, she made it to the final where she lost to Sorana Cîrstea.
-As the top seed in doubles alongside Kudermetova, they won the title beating Nao Hibino and Makoto Ninomiya in the final.
+Mertens began her clay-court season at the Charleston Open where she suffered a second-round upset by Alizé Cornet.
+As the top seed at the İstanbul Cup, she made it to the final in which she lost to Sorana Cîrstea.
+As the top seed in doubles alongside Kudermetova, she won the title beating Nao Hibino and Makoto Ninomiya in the final.
 Seeded 13th at the Madrid Open, she upset world No. 3 and two-time champion, Simona Halep, in the third round.
 In the quarterfinals, she retired during her match against world No. 7 and fifth seed, Aryna Sabalenka, due to a left thigh injury.
 As the top seed in doubles with partner Hsieh Su-wei, they lost in the second round to Jeļena Ostapenko and Anastasia Pavlyuchenkova.
 Despite the loss, Mertens hit a huge milestone in her doubles career on 10 May 2021 by becoming the world No. 1 for the first time, joining Kim Clijsters as the second Belgian player to do so.
 Seeded 14th in Rome, she fell in the first round to Kudermetova.
-Seeded 14th at the French Open, she reached the third round but lost to world No. 18 and eventual semifinalist, Maria Sakkari, in three sets.
-In doubles, she and Su-wei were defeated in the third round by eventual finalists Bethanie Mattek-Sands and Iga Świątek despite having had seven match points.
+Seeded 14th at the French Open, she reached the third round but lost to Maria Sakkari in three sets.
+In doubles, she and Hsieh Su-wei were defeated in the third round by Bethanie Mattek-Sands and Iga Świątek despite having had seven match points.